(Erinnerungen an die Zukunft)

 This is a West German-made documentary based on Erich von Daniken’s book.
 The documentary starts out making an admirable effort to credibly establish its premise.
 It opens on shots of the Mount Palomar observatory, talking about the number of stars in the sky, the mathematical breakdown on how far a light year is to scientists talking about the possibility of extra-terrestrial life (where the documentary makes a quick dig at the orthodoxy of the scientific establishment by pointing out that they claimed at the time of the invention of the train that travelling faster than 20 miles-per-hour would be damaging to the human body).
 The film then jumps tracks to talk about cargo cults and the examples of natives on the islands of the South Pacific during World War II who built shrines to the airplanes of pilots after they had departed.
 From this, the film clearly wants us to draw analogy to ancient humanity building shrines to aliens in the aftermath of visitations.

-Erich von Daniken argues in exactly the same that creationists and conspiracy theorists do – by claiming that the standard interpretation of facts offered by mainstream scientists and historians is false where pieces of evidence are then cherry-picked or anomalies pointed to to build evidence for a pre-supposed thesis.
+Erich von Daniken argues in exactly the same that creationists and conspiracy theorists do – by claiming that the standard interpretation of facts offered by mainstream scientists and historians is false where pieces of evidence are then cherry-picked or anomalies pointed to in order to build evidence for a pre-supposed thesis.
 Von Daniken (and the film) ransacks history for every example in ancient texts of people ascending into or from the sky in chariots, or of beings represented with shapes surrounding their heads and cite these as proof of extra-terrestrial contact or the appearance of flying saucers.
 Everything is plundered – from sections of the Epic of Gilgamesh, the Book of Ezekiel, friezes in Yugoslavian churches to carvings by the Maya and Aztecs.
 Endemic of the selectiveness of von Daniken’s interpretation is the theorising that Sodom and Gomorrah in the Old Testament was destroyed by a nuclear explosion.
 This selectively takes from some parts of the story and conveniently ignores other parts like where Lot’s wife was turned to salt because quite clearly some parts of the story – ie. those that support von Daniken’s case – are intended as literal and others as figurative.

 There is no room in Erich von Daniken’s view that the ancients could simply imagine someone flying or descending from Heaven, no possibility that they could have fancifully drawn beings wearing headdresses or surrounded by halos as part of their view of what an ethereal being should be.
 Despite being a documentary, this is exactly what Chariots of the Gods is not.
 A documentary will look at something and offer voices on both sides of the case.
 Conveniently omitted from the film are any archaeologists or historians who might offer up a counter view to the film’s thesis.
 (For that matter, the film never interviews any scientists or archaeologists who come out in support of any of von Daniken’s conclusions, at most some Russian scientists who are certain that extra-terrestrial life exists).
 What we have is not an unbiased examination of evidence but a film that is showing us selective evidence to support a pre-supposed thesis.